ErnaneJ/go-interpreter-rinha/README.md

 bin/run print
 ```

-The `bin/run` script needs execution permissions.
-You can grant the necessary permissions by running:
+Ensure that the `bin/run` script has execution permissions.
+You can grant these permissions by running:

 ```bash
 chmod +x bin/run
 ```

-Note: `file_name` represents a file present in the `/var/rinha/files` folder and corresponds to a file without an extension.
+**Note:** `file_name` should correspond to a file in the `/var/rinha/files` directory and should exclude any file extensions.

-## TODO
+## TODO List 📋

+Here's a list of tasks that have been completed and those that are yet to be tackled:

 - [x] Int
 - [x] Str